plone/documentation/docs/contributing/core/plips.md

 ## How to submit a PLIP

-Whether you want to update the default theme, or rip out a piece of architecture, everyone should go through the PLIP process.
+Whether you want to update the default theme, or rip out a piece of architecture, major changes should go through the PLIP process.
 If you need help at any point in this process, please contact a member of the Framework Team personally or ask for help at the [Framework Team Space](https://community.plone.org/c/development/framework-team).

 A PLIP is a [GitHub issue](https://github.com/plone/Products.CMFPlone/issues/new) on [`Products.CMFPlone`](https://github.com/Plone/Products.CMFPlone) with a special template and a specific tag.